-While we would love to chat with all prospective vendors individually, the high volume of interest forms we receive and our regular workload does not always allow for this.
+While we would love to chat with all prospective vendors individually, the high volume of applications we receive and our regular workload does not always allow for this.

 Thank you for taking the time to apply.
 We wish you the best in all your endeavors.

 Heirloom Farmers Markets are devoted exclusively to vendors who sell farm produce, processed farm goods, cottage baked goods, fresh made condiments, salads, free-range and grass-fed beef, lamb, and poultry.
 Products such as lotions, soaps, candles, and sachets must be produced and processed by the vendor and must be classified as an agricultural commodity.
 The only artisan goods permitted at our Udall Park, Oro Valley, and Rillito Park Farmers Markets are kitchen craft.

 To ensure a dynamic balance within the market, space for craft commodities is limited.
 We can only accept vendors who are properly licensed to make/sell what they produce.
 If you are interested in food manufacturing or food preparation and sales, you must have an operating license from the Pima County Health Department or your local health department, a commercial kitchen, the correct business licensing permits for Tucson and Oro Valley, a tax ID number, and liability insurance.

 HFM is committed to creating a diverse marketplace with the highest quality, locally produced products available.
 Although HFM will not be bound to apply a particular set of selection criteria in every instance and must reserve unconditional discretion to accept or refuse anyone as a HFM vendor, the Market considers many factors when evaluating vendor applications.